lheisey/nextgen-bug-report/README.md

 This is to document a bug in the NextGEN WordPress plugin.
 The problem occurs when inserting a single picture from NextGEN gallery in post.

 ## Bug Description ##
 The bug is seen when inserting one NextGEN gallery image in a post when there are more than 10 images in a NextGEN gallery.
 In this case the pictures are paged and some images are listed on multiple pages and some images are not listed on any of the pages.

+## Updated Bug Status at NextGEN ##
+On 10/23/2018 NextGEN released an updated plugin which fixes the problem.
+Their version of the fix is slightly different than mine (see below).

 ## Steps to reproduce bug ##
 Note: The versions are when the bug report was submitted to NextGen.
 Everything only applies to the free version of the plugin as I do not have access to the paid version to check it.